 Danny Wan was named the Port of Oakland’s Executive Director in Nov.
 2019 by the Oakland Port Commission.
+Port of Oakland Executive Director Danny Wan was elected to the Board of Governors of the American Association of Port Authorities (AAPA) in October 2022.
+The AAPA is the unified voice of the seaport industry in the Americas, representing more than 130 public port authorities in the U.S., Canada, the Caribbean and Latin America.
+Danny Wan, who is also President of the California Association of Port Authorities (CAPA), will serve as the U.S. South Pacific Ports delegate on AAPA’s governing board.
 Mr. Wan first advised the Port in the 1990s as an external legal counsel.
 From 2005 to 2008, Mr. Wan was Deputy Port Attorney.
 From 2008 to 2012, Mr. Wan was the City Attorney and Risk Manager for the City of Morgan Hill.
 In 2012, Mr. Wan became Port Attorney and advised the Port Board and staff on a broad range of issues in the conduct of the Port’s Maritime, Aviation, and Commercial Real Estate businesses.

 Mr. Wan has been a public servant, local community leader and policy maker.
 He started his career in the late 1980s as a public-school teacher in Oakland and San Francisco.
 In 1996, he was elected to the Board of Directors for the East Bay Municipal Utilities District.
 In 2000, he was appointed to the Oakland City Council to represent the Chinatown/Grand Lake district, becoming the first openly-LGBT council member in Oakland, and was elected to the position by voters two years later.
 Mr. Wan received a Bachelor’s of Arts in Rhetoric and Masters in Education from the University of California, Berkeley, and a Juris Doctorate from the UCLA School of Law.
 He lives in Oakland with his partner.